CodePushGo/website/src/content/blog/en/code-integrity-in-capacitor-apps-key-techniques.md

 next_blog: ''
 ---

-**Code integrity is critical for securing [Capacitor](https://capacitorjs.com/) apps, especially with OTA updates.** Without proper measures, your app could face risks like malicious code injection, API credential theft, or binary modifications.
+**Code integrity is critical for securing [React Native](https://capacitorjs.com/) apps, especially with OTA updates.** Without proper measures, your app could face risks like malicious code injection, API credential theft, or binary modifications.
 Here's a quick breakdown of what you need to know:

 -   **Core Tools:** Use SHA-256 digital signatures, runtime checks, and encryption (AES-256) to protect code.
 -   **Platform-Specific Features:** For Android, integrate the [Play Integrity API](https://developer.android.com/google/play/integrity) for app verification and device attestation.
 For iOS, follow App Store Guideline 3.1.2 for OTA updates.